Xerbo/furaffinity-dl/README.md

  `furaffinity-dl favorites/kivuli`

-You can also log in to FurAffinity and download restricted content, like this:
+You can also log in to download restricted content.
+To do that, log in to FurAffinity in your web browser, export cookies to a file from your web browser in Netscape format (there are extensions to do that [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/export-cookies/) and [for Chrome/Vivaldi](https://addons.mozilla.org/en-US/firefox/addon/export-cookies/)) and pass them to the script as a second parameter, like this:

- `furaffinity-dl gallery/mithril07 your_username_here`
+ `furaffinity-dl gallery/gonnaneedabiggerboat /path/to/your/cookies.txt`

-In this case you will be prompted for your password.
-It will not be displayed on the screen as you type it!

 ## TODO
  * Download author's description of the artwork, and ideally the entire description page along with user comments